samboy/rg32hash/nanorg32.md

 	}
 ```

-Note that this does most, but not all of the belt rotation.
+Note that this does most, but not all, of the belt rotation.
 The values for indices 0, 13, and 26 in the belt have the wrong
 values; we correct these later.